oslabs-beta/DevDux/README.md

 </p>
 <br/>

 DexDux is a VS Code extention built for Redux users.
-As a codebase grows, it gets difficult to keep track of which files are rendering which components, what props are being passed, and the relationship between it all.
+As a codebase grows, it gets difficult to keep track of what files are rendering which components, what props are being passed, and the relationship between it all.
 Wouldn't it be so easy if we could just see everything displayed in a single spot?

-The solution is Redux.
-Redux eliminates the need of visiting files just to figure out how everything relates to one another.
+The solution is DevDux.
+DevDux eliminates the need of visiting files just to figure out how everything relates to one another.
 There is no more guessing of what the parent component is to your current file.
-Redux is an interactive hierarchical tree view visualizer that lives directly in VS Code.
+DevDux is an interactive hierarchical tree view visualizer that lives directly in VS Code.
 It provides a visual indication of what each file contains.

 ### Built With